PyDL/ASDA/README.md

 ## Changelog

 **July 2025, v2.2.2 release.
 The changes are:</br>**
+Update vortext.py, according to our recent work, which was online in May 2025 at arxiv (https://arxiv.org/abs/2505.14384), the best threshold of Gamma1 should be 0.63 (2/PI).
+The code has been revised accordingly in this new version.

+It is also suggested in this same work that the best combination of kernel sizes is 5, 7, 9, 11.
+This will be integrated into the code in version 2.3

 **November 2023: v2.2.1 released.
 The changes are:</br>**
 A bug in center_edge() is now fixed.
 It appeared when only 1 positive or negative swirl was detected.